 The newly masterplanned district is a natural extension of the city, a place designed for its citizens as well as government staff with new squares, parks, cafes and a visitor centre.

-Haptic is involved in the design as part of Team Urbis, alongside Nordic, COWI, Aas-Jacobsen, Ing Per Rasmussen, Rambøll, SLA, Bjørbekk & Lindheim and subconsultants Scenario, NIKU, DIFK and Norsam.
+Haptic is part of the team designing the project alongside Nordic, COWI, Aas-Jacobsen, Ing Per Rasmussen, Rambøll, SLA, Bjørbekk & Lindheim and subconsultants Scenario, NIKU, DIFK and Norsam.

 In competition, the masterplan was particularly praised for the relationships between buildings and public space, and how they contributed to surprisingly varied and friendly street life.